Sen. Cruz to object to Arizona electors who certified Biden’s win when Congress counts the votes

 The person familiar with Cruz’s plans said the Texas senator, seen as a 2024 presidential hopeful, will join with Rep. Andy Biggs (R-Ariz.) to contest the results from Biggs’s home state.
-The person said it’s likely that at least some of the 10 senators who announced the effort with Cruz last week will join the Arizona effort.
+The person said it is likely that at least some of the 10 senators who announced the effort with Cruz last week will join the Arizona effort.

 The person spoke on the condition of anonymity to disclose strategy that is not yet public.
 Sen. Kelly Loeffler (R-Ga.), who faces a runoff election Tuesday to keep her seat, plans to object to results from her home state, and Sen. Josh Hawley (R-Mo.) has pledged to contest the outcome in Pennsylvania.